Reversing Glaucoma by Going Whole-Food Plant-Based. Bettyanne Does It! + Pumpkin Spice Muffins

 Well, if you’re Dirty Girl Bettyanne Taylor, you listen to your son, you set out to learn more, and then jump in with both feet wearing scuba gear.

-Then, you kick ass eating a whole food plant based diet and see those metabolic markers finally respond in the direction you want them to go.
+Then, you kick ass eating a whole-food plant-based diet and see those metabolic markers finally respond in the direction you want them to go.
 But that’s not all.
 You then realize that a whole lot of other health issues you’ve suffered from like glaucoma reversing itself and your entire quality of life changes.

 And, after that?
 You share your story to help others.